 The Department of Health and Natural Sciences provides a challenging and supportive environment that prepares its students for responsible participation and leadership in an ever-changing technologically advanced global society.

-The Department's primary responsibility is to meet the needs of students in the fields of natural and life sciences.
+The Department's primary responsibility is to meet the needs of students in the fields of natural and life sciences, as well as healthcare administration.
 This responsibility is accomplished through teaching, community service, and scholarly activities.